cfaabegone/website/pages/docs/faq.md

 ### How do I update LibreWolf on macOS?

-To update the browser on macOS you need to grab the latest .app and drag it into your `Applications` directory, or if you installed using HomeBrew you can do it as you would for every other cask.
+To update the browser on macOS you need to grab the latest .app and drag it into your `Applications` directory, or if you installed using Homebrew you can do it as you would for every other cask.

 ### Is LibreWolf available via Homebrew?